 Let’s face it, if you are running the show as a solo business owner you are wearing 25,000 hats at all times and one of those hats includes content creation.
-In the beginning years, you may not have the means to hire out a copywriter because you may be on a shoe-string budget as you continue to build momentum towards your small business dreams!
-Instead of running on fumes when it comes to content creation, why not actually sit down and create a content calendar for at least 2 weeks for yourself so that you can have one less thing on your “to-do” list for your small business!
+In the beginning years, you may not have the means to hire a copywriter because you may be on a shoestring budget as you continue to build momentum toward your small business dreams!
+Instead of running on fumes when it comes to content creation, why not actually sit down and create a content calendar for at least 2 weeks for yourself so that you can have one less thing on your “to-do” list for your small business?
 Yes, actually sitting down to batch out work for 2 weeks may seem intimidating at first, but planning ahead and scheduling out a block of time to do this type of planning will benefit you in the long run!
 (And I know that there are many who batch out content for upwards of 3 months at a time…but if you are just now starting out…I encourage you to start out small and don’t overwhelm yourself!)

 😊(Disclaimer: I am a huge supporter of BATCHING out 30 days of content in 4 days, but if you want to start dipping your toes into the world of content planning, start off small…and follow this 2-week method!)